jengalas/bwaf-bbw/_emerging-leaders/detours-diligence-dreams.md

       Professional, and received her Master’s Degree in Construction Management from the Schack Institute of Real Estate at New York University, and her Bachelor of Science from Cornell University.
-  - template: featured-portrait-block
-    header: TENACITY
-    time-location:
-      line-1: 'Thursday, September 12, 7:30-9:30pm '
-      line-2: ''
-    label: Speaker
-    title: Katie Swenson
-    section_break: false
-    include_left-hand_column_text_: false
-    lefthand_text:
-      header_type: ''
-      text: ''
-      download: ''
-      link_url: ''
-      link_text: ''
-    image: /uploads/katie-swenson.jpg
-    subtitle: Senior Principal, MASS Design Group
-    description: >-
-      Adrienne excels at strategic oversight and planning for complex capital projects, with a particular passion for and expertise in projects for cultural, mission-driven and not-for-profit clients.
-She builds and directs large teams and is adept at navigating capital projects of all types and sizes through regulatory review and approvals processes to completion on time and on budget.

-      Prior to co-founding Envoie Projects, Adrienne was the Chief Operating Officer for Levien and Company, where she managed staff assignments and client relations, improved operating systems, and directed firm strategy.
-      Before joining Levien, Adrienne worked on the owner’s side, where she served as Director of Capital Projects and Government Relations for The Public Theater in New York City, managing a $42 million renovation to a landmark building, which remained operational during four years of construction.
-During her tenure at the Lower Manhattan Development Corporation, where she oversaw the implementation of over $200M in Post-9/11 federal grants, she was able to help small nonprofits receive and utilize grant money to make the most impact to their organizations.

-      Adrienne is a member of both WX New York Women Executives in Real Estate and the Owner’s Representative Project Manager Alliance, serves on the Ambassador Council for Nontraditional Employment for Women (NEW), and was a Beverly Willis Foundation Emerging Leader.
-She received a Master’s Degree from the Robert F. Wagner Graduate School of Public Affairs at New York University, and her Bachelor of Arts from Tulane University.
 _structures:
   page_blocks:
     id_key: template